sayalok/nodejs-scrap/README.md

 it will open at [http://localhost:3001](http://localhost:3001)

-# Api list
+Api list

-A. Scrap
+A. Scrap from remote link
   1. /advertisement?page=1

 B. Advertisement routes